 But so what?
 If you are great, clients are going to find you.
-Focus on building your skill base, cultivating relationships around you better and associating with other like-minded professionals, and the competition is going to be virtually nonexistent.
-I assure you.
+Focus on building your skill base, cultivating relationships around you and associating with other like-minded professionals, and the competition is going to be virtually nonexistent.

-Now, do I go on listing appointments and don’t take the listing?
+Now, do I go on listing appointments and leave without the listing?
 Absolutely!
 All the time.
 But I walk out of there knowing I did everything I could to set myself up for success.

 6. You will keep making the same mistakes over and over.